ufjschool/mmc3260/assignments.md

 ## Exercises

 Excerise assignments comprise 20 percent of your grade.
 You need to fork the [exercises repository](https://github.com/gotoplanb/mmc3260-f14-exercises).
+Exercises are submitted by submitting a pull request to the exercises repository.

 ## Reactions